patters-match/z88_tldr/README.md

 - To see running OZ version details `INDEX` `HELP` `←`
 - In any file path dialog you can use `◇` `J` (Ctrl-J in OZvm) to toggle devices to save having to remember the device names (:EPR.0, :RAM.0, etc.).
 In fairness this key combo is stencilled on the Z88 screen bezel, but useful to know if using OZvm
 - In Filer use `TAB` to mark multiple selections
-- Newer OZ versions allow you to hold Esc on boot to skip Slot 1 ROM boot
+- Newer OZ versions allow you to hold `ESC` on boot to skip Slot 1 ROM boot

 ### How to convert a .BAS file back to text
 This information is from the section "Editing BASIC programs using PipeDream" in the [Filer reference](https://cambridgez88.jira.com/wiki/spaces/UG/pages/35913796/Section+Seven+-+Filer+reference) (a very useful page)
 - You can tee screen output to the special file `:RAM.-/S.sgn`
-- In BASIC you can type `LIST □+S` <ENTER> to dump a program listing out to this text file
+- In BASIC you can type `LIST □+S` to dump a program listing out to this text file
-- Then type `□-S` <ENTER> to stop the tee
+- Then type `□-S` (typed in full with the minus, followed by `ENTER`) to stop the tee
 - Then use PipeDream to load (`◇` `F` `L`) the file `:RAM.-/S.sgn`
 - Add:
   ```